Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Topics related to spin groups associated with indefinite quadratic forms

 We begin by reviewing the necessary preliminaries.
 For $p+q \geq 3$, the finite-dimensional complex irreducible representations of $Spin(p,q)$ are in one-to-one correspondence, via the unitary trick, with the finite-dimensional irreducible representations of $\mathfrak{so}(p+q,\C)$.
 Moreover, there is a one-to-one correspondence between such representations and the dominant integral weights of the root system of $\mathfrak{so}(p+q,\C)$, obtained by taking the highest weight of each representation.

 In what follows, we recall the root system $\Delta$ of $\mathfrak{so}(p+q,\C)$, the choice of a fundamental system $\Pi$, and the action of the Weyl group $W$.
 The notation follows Bourbaki~\cite[PLATES~II and~IV]{Bourbaki_Lie_4_to_6}.
 We also review the description of the dominant integral weights corresponding to irreducible representations $\pi\colon Spin(p,q)\to GL(N,\C)$ satisfying $\pi(-1)=-I_{N}$.
-We denote by $\Lambda_{p,q}$ the set of equivalence classes of such representations.
-Here, $\Lambda_{n,1}$ is referred to as $\Lambda_n$ in Section~\ref{section:half-int-rep-spin-rep}.
+We put